-If you are looking for a quick way to enhance your smile, consider dental veneers from Prairie Hawk Dental.
+If you want a quick way to enhance your smile, consider dental veneers from Prairie Hawk Dental.
 Dental veneers are often called shells because they fit over the front of your teeth like a shell.

 What are Dental Veneers?

 They are fragile shells of porcelain that we place over teeth that are cracked, chipped, discolored, or too far apart.
 As with dental bonding, the dentist uses a veneer that matches the color of the patient’s natural teeth.
-They also need to etch the tooth’s surface, attach the veneer with dental cement, cure it with a special light and adjust it.
+They must also etch the tooth’s surface, attach the veneer with dental cement, cure it with a special light and adjust it.
 First, we make an impression of your tooth and send the impression to a dental lab to specially create your veneer.
-Because we send it out to a lab, you will need to come into our dental office for two appointments.
+Because we send it out to a lab, you must visit our dental office for two appointments.